José Armando Castillo: Personal life

 The son of Ana Quisqueya Castillo and native of Villa González, José Armando worked firstly as a mechanic for the Compañía Anónima Tabacalera (tobacco industry) in Santiago de los Caballeros, from 1970 to 1999, and as a supervisor of marketing for sports events from 1990.
 Therefore José Armando Castillo had to alternate his passion for sports with a full-time job.

 El Mago has three grown children: José Vladimir, with Milagros Méndez; and Scarlett María and José Armando from his marriage with the former banker Daisy Agramonte.
 He currently lives in North Carolina, United States, and is married with the also outstanding Dominican-American softball player, Damaris Santos.

 Discussion

-It is surprising for many that an athlete with the achievements of José Armando Castillo has not yet been inducted to the Hall of Fame of the Dominican Sport (Pabellón de la Fama del Deporte Dominicano).
+José Armando Castillo was inducted into the Hall of Fame of the Dominican Sport (Pabellón de la Fama del Deporte Dominicano) in November, 2024.
 His career is exceptional, having been softball pitcher of the Dominican National Team that earned the first gold and bronze medals (including undefeated gold in Mexico) in Central American and Caribbean Games for the country; and also having dedicated more than 40 years to the development of both softball and baseball for future generations through trainings and representations all around the country and abroad.